openfirmware/docker-osm2pgsql/README.markdown

     # docker run -i -t --rm --link postgres-osm:pg -v ~/osm:/osm openfirmware/osm2pgsql -c 'osm2pgsql --create --slim --cache 2000 --database $PG_ENV_OSM_DB --username $PG_ENV_OSM_USER --host pg --port $PG_PORT_5432_TCP_PORT /osm/extract.osm.pbf'

-More tutorial information will be added soon in a guide.
+For more information on running an import, please see TUTORIAL.markdown.
 If you have a particular scenario in mind, contact me and I will try to create a guide for that situation.

 ## Todo